Extremal Fitting Problems for Conjunctive Queries: The Case of UCQs

 \begin{proof} The implication from 1 to 2 is trivial.

 For the implication from 2 to 3, suppose that $q$ is a weakly most-specific fitting UCQ for $E$.
 Let $q'=\bigcup_{e\in E^+} q_e$.
 Since $q$ fits $E$, we have $q\to q'$.
 Furthermore, $q'$ fits $E$.
 Indeed, $q'$ fits $E^+$ by construction, and if there was a homomorphism from a disjunct of $q'$ to a negative example, then, since $q\to q'$, also $q$ would fail to fit the same negative example.
 Thus, $q'\subseteq q$ and $q$ fits $E$.
-Therefore, by the definition of ``weakly most-specific'', we have that $q\equiv q'$, which means that $q$ and $q'$ are homomorphically equivalent.
+Therefore, by the definition of ``weakly most-specific'', we have that $q\equiv q'$.

 For the implication from 3 to 1, let $q'=\bigcup_i q'_i$ be any UCQ that fits $E$.
 We must show that $q\subseteq q'$.
 Consider any disjunct $q_i$ of $q$.
 Since $q$ is homomorphically equivalent to $\bigcup_{e\in E^+}q_e$, we know that, for some $e\in E^+$, $q_e\to q_i$.
 Furthermore, since $q'$ fits $E^+$, for some disjunct $q'_j$ of $q'$ we have $q'_j\to q_e$.
 Therefore, by composition, $q'_j\to q_i$, which means that $q_i\subseteq q'_j$. \end{proof}